vicharak-in/vicharak-docs/source/vaaman-maskrom-mode.rst

         3. Quickly press ``CTRL + b`` to interrupt the boot process and force the device to enter Maskrom mode.

         4. The device should now be in maskrom mode.
+The LEDs on the board should turn off.

         .. dropdown:: Success Logs